eduardobcolombo/colombostips/config-02/README.md

 # Config-02
-## Importing configs to a package
+## How to import environment variables into a package.

-This config tips shows how to use `envconfig` package from Kelsey Hightower, extended to import configs to a package.
+This config tips shows how to use `conf/v3` package from [ArdanLabs](https://github.com/ardanlabs/conf), extended to import configs to a package.

 To run this configuration demo, you will need to set the below environment variables or use the below command to run.
 ```